Wall Street station (IRT Lexington Avenue Line): Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain circular, cast-iron Doric-style columns away from the platform edge, spaced every 15 ft, while the platform extensions contain I-beam columns near the platform edge.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 The ceiling height varies based on whether there are utilities in the ceiling.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The fare control areas are at platform level.
 The walls along the platforms near the fare control areas consist of a pink marble wainscoting on the lowest part of the wall, with bronze air vents along the wainscoting, and white glass tiles above.
 The platform walls are divided at 15 ft intervals by pink marble pilasters, or vertical bands.
 In the original portion of the station, each pilaster is topped by blue-and-green tile plaques, which contain the letter "W" surrounded by a Greek key carving.
-Above these "W" plaques are faience mosaics that depict a New Amsterdam step-gabled house with the palisade wall in front of it, a reference to the namesake of Wall Street.
+Above these "W" plaques are faience mosaics that depict a step-gabled house in New Amsterdam with the palisade wall in front of it, a reference to the namesake of Wall Street.
 These mosaics are topped by blue faience swags and are connected by a faience cornice with scrolled and foliate detail.
 This decorative design is extended to the fare control areas adjacent to the original portions of the station.
 White-on-blue tile plaques with the words "Wall Street" and floral motifs are also placed on the walls.
 The platform extensions contain similar decorative elements.
 The ceilings contain plaster molding.

 On the southbound platform is a disused oak token booth, the last of its kind in the New York City Subway system, which is just south of the stairs leading to Wall Street.
 The booth is separated into panels that are slightly chamfered, or angled away from each other.
 Above the panels are windows, some with brass scrollwork screens.
 A ticket chopper is north of the token booth.
 Beneath the street stairs leading to Wall Street are wooden doorways that formerly led to men's and women's restrooms, with corresponding marble lintels.

 Also on the platforms are Lariat Tapers, which are bronze loops attached to the columns to serve as seating.
 These were designed by James Garvey in 2011, as a follow-up to his Lariat Seat Loops at 33rd Street, commissioned in 1997.